ynoproject/ynotranslations/README.md

 * YouArentDistorted (yugamineena) - English translation of Ultra Violet, nostAlgic, If; Wavy Up, Gimmick Runner, Plated Snow Country & Library's books for the English translation of Yume 2kki
 * Yume 2kki Chinese Translation Group (梦二记汉化组) - Chinese translation of Yume 2kki

-The Japanese version of Yume Nikki, Spanish version of Someday, French and Japanese versions of Amillusion, Chinese version of Dream Genie, and Chinese version of Unaccomplished, are made by the author(s) of their game, and are respectively made by Kikiyama, Jojogape, Team Compote, TanDen___ ☄, and Moucky233.
+The Japanese version of Yume Nikki, Spanish version of Someday, French and Japanese versions of Amillusion, Chinese version of Dream Genie, Chinese version of Unaccomplished, and Spanish version of FOG, are made by the author(s) of their game, and are respectively made by Kikiyama, Jojogape, Team Compote, TanDen___ ☄, Moucky2333, and Alexis Priscilla.